| (From Chapter 10:) At 5:30 p.m. on the 23rd of

 know if Will had caught the slight hesitation before she mentioned

+her youngest sister.
 Will seemed torn for a moment.

 "I've really gotta go.
 I'll make my excuses inside.
 But